-All of the Suitcase Clinic’s volunteers are required to undergo training prior to beginning their work in our clinic spaces.
+All of the Suitcase Clinic’s volunteers are required to undergo a semester-long training classs prior to beginning their work in our clinic spaces.
 Our training emphasizes a holistic approach to addressing the problem of homelessness, teaching volunteers to be a caseworker with the unhoused and low-income community that utilizes our services.

-During UC Berkeley’s academic year, those interested in volunteering with the Suitcase Clinic and working directly with folx in our clinic spaces (once we are able to) must first take this course.
-Course content includes caseworking, security training, and clinic policies and procedures.
+During the academic year at UC Berkeley, those interested in volunteering with the Suitcase Clinic and working directly with folx in our clinic spaces (once we are able to) must first take this class.
+Class content includes caseworking, security training, and clinic policies and procedures.
 The application process requires a written application and, if selected, a follow-up interview.
 Our application is live and is due Wednesday, September 8th at 4 PM.

 Those interested in volunteering with the Suitcase Clinic, who are unable to take the course during the fall or the spring semester, or are not currently enrolled as an undergraduate student at the University of California, Berkeley, may participate in a six-week-long training session held every summer.
 This training addresses the fundamental elements covered in the course including case-working, security training, and clinic policies and procedures.